Vietnam.vn - Nền tảng quảng bá Việt Nam

 The head of the German parliament's defense committee, Maria-Agnes Strack-Zimmermann, said the mission's goal is for EU frigates to protect commercial ships passing through the strait.

-Earlier, speaking to the Welt am Sonntag newspaper, Ms. Strack-Zimmermann said that the German destroyer Hessen will set sail for the Red Sea from February 1.
+Earlier, speaking to the Welt am Sonntag newspaper, Ms. Strack-Zimmermann said that the German destroyer Hessen would set sail for the Red Sea from February 1.
 EU foreign ministers are expected to approve this plan in January.

 Meanwhile, on January 15, the South Korean Defense Ministry said that the country is considering various measures to ensure safe movement of cargo ships in the Red Sea, amid escalating tensions on this major shipping route.